What Happened to Gene Therapy?

 When it comes to scientific breakthroughs, Hollywood has taught us to imagine the lone scientist working late at night, hunched over a microscope.
 Suddenly, a test tube starts fizzing and he's got his winning formula.

 The unsexy reality is it often takes researchers many years to develop new treatments and introduce them into medicine.

-When the first bone marrow transplant was performed in 1957, the survival rate was less than one per cent.
-It would be another 30 years before immunity suppressing drugs emerged, bringing the modern day survival rate up to anywhere between 35% and 90% depending on the donor.
+When the first bone marrow transplant was performed in 1957, the survival rate was less than 1%.
+It was 30 years before immune suppressing drugs emerged, bringing the survival rate up to anywhere between 35% and 90% depending on the donor.